Blueavian9/React-Tailwind-Portfolio/README.md

 <h2>REACT TAILWIND CSS PORTFOLIO </h2>

-<p>This is a personal portfolio project built using React, Tailwind CSS, and Vite.
+<p class="font-mono">This is a personal portfolio project built using React, Tailwind CSS, and Vite.
 The portfolio showcases my skills, projects, and experience as a Full Stack Software Engineer specializing in AI integration and web development.
 Features

 **Interactive UI:** Developed with React.js and styled using Tailwind CSS for a responsive design